bYeo15/cpu_fragment/README.md

 ### `png_io_template`

 A template that loads a `png` file to do work on.
-The loaded file will also be provided as the initial`BACKBUF.
+The loaded file will also be provided as the initial `BACKBUF`.

 Results in a shader program that;
 - Takes as input: the `png` file to load, the path to save files at (minus the file extension), and the number of frames (optional, defaults to `1`)